Buon giorno and welcome to Stefano's RomeCabs, Rome's premier company for private Tours by Car and Transfers.

-Even if some shops close in August, there is still plenty of shopping opportunity, especially along Via del Corso and Via dei Condotti where most shops are chain stores or designer boutiques.
+Even if some shops close in August, there is still plenty of shopping opportunities, especially along Via del Corso, Via dei Condotti.
+Via Cola di Renzo and more where most shops are chain stores or designer boutiques.

 And you arrive early on in August, you may even catch the tail end of the Summer Sales that start usually after the 1st week in July.

 Staying cool and avoiding the hot summer sun are among the essential travel tips for visiting Rome in August.